linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 Valuing Young and High‐Growth Companies.md

 	   - Increasing accounts receivable (i.e.,  large accruals)
 		   - What are accruals again?
 	   - Thus,  ↑A/R,  sign of aggressive recogniton of revenue or channel stuffing
-	   - Also,  increasing inventory levels as a result of customer [[Assets|returns]] due to channel stuffing
+	   - Also,  increasing inventory levels as a result of customer [returns](../../../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) due to channel stuffing
 - Understanding the nature of the business and how it manifests in the accounting numbers is crucial
 	   - Deferred revenue signals increase in business but also service costs in future
 	   - Carefully analyze revenue recognition and accruals